With over 30,000 students, the University of Waterloo is home to an incredible community of people with diverse backgrounds, abilities, and interests.

 Staying fit – physically and mentally – is key to being successful in university.

-Campus recreation and athletics, wellness services such as counselling and on-campus medical clinic, and supports such as residence life staff and the UW MATES peer support program will help set you up for success.
+Sports and campus recreation, wellness services such as counselling and on-campus medical clinic, and supports such as residence life staff and the UW MATES peer support program will help set you up for success.